knholland/markdown-to-html-converter/README.md

 # Markdown to HTML Converter
-This program implements a Markdown to HTML converter based on the spec from [this assignment]('./assignment.md').
+This program implements a Markdown to HTML converter.

 Some assumptions are being made:
 1. Converter should honor punctuation.